Brett Rypien: 2016

 In Rypien's second year at Boise State, he was with new coordinators in Zak Hill and Scott Huff after Eliah Drinkwitz left to take a coordinator position at NC State.
 With the hire of new offensive coordinators, and Ryan Finley returning from a broken ankle, Bryan Harsin stated that there would be an open quarterback competition during spring practices.

-On December 27, 2015 Alex Ogle announced his decision to transfer to Arizona Western College.
+On December 27, 2015, Alex Ogle announced his decision to transfer to Arizona Western College.
 There remained just two other scholarship quarterbacks on the roster entering spring practice competing against Rypien.
 On April 12, 2016, after the conclusion of spring practices, Ryan Finley announced he would also be transferring to North Carolina State after he graduated in May.

 Rypien was named to three separate award watch lists before the start of fall camp.
 He was named to the watch lists for the Davey O'Brien Award, which goes to the top collegiate quarterback; the Maxwell Award, which goes to the top collegiate football player of the year; and the Walter Camp Award, which goes to the player of the year in college football.
 Also before the start of the season, Rypien was named as one of four team captains by his teammates, becoming the first sophomore captain in more than a decade for Boise State.

 Rypien's first month of the season came with highs and lows.
-Off the football field, he lost both his grandmothers, but on the field he led the Broncos to a 5–0 start and earned offensive player of the week honors in the Mountain West Conference after throwing for 391 yards and five touchdowns in the first half against New Mexico.
+Off the football field, he lost both his grandmothers, but on the field he led the Broncos to a 5–0 start and earned offensive player of the week honors in the Mountain West after throwing for 391 yards and five touchdowns in the first half against New Mexico.

 After starting the season with seven wins, Rypien and the Broncos lost two of their last five games to finish the regular season at 10–2.
 For Rypien's efforts in the season he earned first-team all-conference honors, his second time receiving the honor.

 On December 27, Rypien and Boise State matched up to play against Baylor in the Cactus Bowl in Phoenix, Arizona.
 Baylor won the game and the Boise State Broncos finished their season with a record of 10–3.